Arp peculiars galaxies catalog __ First steps with Multi-Order Coverage map’s#

 Find and download tables from VizieR#

-We use the Vizier
+We use the Vizier sub-module from the astroquery module.

 We will explore the Arp’s Catalog of Peculiar Galaxies compiled by Halton C. Arp and published by Denis Webb.

-to find all catalogues that have a match with the keywords ‘Arp Galaxies’ and write the result into the variable catalog_list_arp
+Hence, we ask Vizier to find all catalogues that have a match with the keywords ‘Arp Galaxies’ and write the result into the variable catalog_list_arp (first line of code).
+Then we tell Python to print out the query result in a readable way (second line of code).

-catalog_list_arp = Vizier.find_catalogs("peculiar galaxies")
+catalog_list_arp = Vizier.find_catalogs("Arp peculiar galaxies")

 for name, item in catalog_list_arp.items():